laravel-shift/cli/README.md

 ## Advanced Usage
 The Shift CLI is meant to be integrated into your development workflow.
 Its focus is refactoring your code and ensuring consistency across your projects.
 As such, it pairs well with a code formatter.
 Shift recommends using [Laravel Pint](https://laravel.com/docs/pint) as it is a first-party package which applies the Laravel code style by default.
 It also uses [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) underneath, so you may easily configure it with all the same options.
-You may, of course, use PHP CS Fixer directly, or another code formatter like [PHP CS Fixer](https://github.com/squizlabs/PHP_CodeSniffer).
+You may, of course, use PHP CS Fixer directly, or another code formatter like [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 For example, to run the Shift CLI and Pint together, you may run: